gauthsvenkat/cheermeup/README.md

 ## 1. Getting started
 This app works by scraping videos from a some of the popular animal subreddits.

-If you want to run the standalone binary (windows only), find the binary under releases.
+If you want to run the standalone binary (windows only), download it from [here](https://github.com/andohuman/cheermeup/releases/download/v1.0/cheermeup.exe).

 Else if you want to install as a python module and mess with the code, stick around.